ronnieholm/Bugfree.Spo.Analytics/README.md

         based on login name.

    7.3. *Reports.CompanyPublicIPs*: a comma-delimited list of public
         IP addresses of your organization.
+For example "1.2.3.4, 5.6.7.8".
 Given that the web application runs in Azure, traffic from both inside and outside your organization originate from public IP addresses.
 This settings allows the classification of traffic based on origin.

 8. Inside the Azure portal, setup the connection string by going to Application Settings and in the Connection Strings section